pulumi/pulumi-hugo/themes/default/content/blog/changes-to-import/index.md

 # Use the meta_desc property to provide a brief summary (one or two sentences)
 # of the content of the post, which is useful for targeting search results or social-media
 # previews.
 This field is required or the build will fail the linter test.
-meta_desc: Changes to the pulumi import system and terraform bridge
+meta_desc: Recent improvements to `pulumi import` make it an even smoother way to import existing cloud infrastructure into Pulumi.

 # The meta_image appears in social-media previews and on the blog home page.
 # A placeholder image representing the recommended format, dimensions and aspect